Joos van Craesbeeck: Tronies

 His master Brouwer played an important role in the development of the genre of the 'tronie'.
-The term tronie typically refers to figure studies not intended to depict an identifiable person, but rather to investigate varieties of expression.
+The term tronie typically refers to figure studies not intended to depict an identifiable person, but rather to investigate various forms of facial expression.
 Tronies are thus a form of genre painting in a portrait format.
-Van Craesbeeck was also a talented practitioner of the genre.
+Van Craesbeeck was a talented practitioner of this genre.

 Many of his tronies are in fact self-portraits.
 He painted at least five presumed self-portraits in which he depicts himself in a 'dissolute' manner.
 The dissolute self-portrait was a form of self representation of artists that arose in Dutch and Flemish genre painting in the 17th century.
 It was an inversion of the Renaissance ideal of the 'pictor doctus', which regarded the artist as an intellectual and gentleman.
 This ideal was replaced by the new model of the prodigal artist characterized by his creative inspiration and talents.
 These self-portraits aimed to emphasize the artists' dissolute nature by creating associations with traditional moral themes such as the Five Senses and the Prodigal Son in the tavern.
 Van Craesbeeck painted himself four times in low-life guises.
 These self-portraits can also be regarded as tronies, since they depict the artist with exaggerated expressions, and often represent one of the five senses.

 In his self-portraits, van Craesbeeck typically represented the sense of 'taste', which he expressed by painting himself as a drinker or a smoker.
 An example is The Smoker in the Louvre Museum.
 Most frequently he depicted himself as a drinker as in the Self-Portrait as a Drinker.
 This painting shows him grinning, with bulging eyes, untamed hair and dressed in peasant's clothes.
 He is clutching a full glass of wine.
 The rough style of these self-portraits is typical for the peasant vernacular of the genre.
 His lively, boorish expressions show his deep understanding of the peasant character.

 Van Craesbeeck often developed on the theme of the five senses.
 His composition the Painter’s Studio is a tableau vivant showing figures symbolizing the Five Senses seated around a table while the artist is working at his easel.
 Each figure in the group represents one of the senses: a lute-player (Hearing), a man holding a wineglass (Taste), a man with a pipe (Smell), an intimate couple (Touch) and a woman reading (Sight).